S

 rottweiler

-Like its parent breed the Rottweiler, the Shepweiler is smart and learns fast.
+Like its parent breed, the Rottweiler, the Shepweiler is smart and learns fast.

 Exercise

-The Shepweiler needs between 60 to 90 minutes of exercise a day, divided into several smaller sessions.
+The Shepweiler needs between 60 and 90 minutes of exercise a day, divided into several smaller sessions.
 This dog should be satisfied with long walks, jogs, hikes, fetching, playtime, and some time to roam around in a park or yard.
 It may also excel at some complex tricks, tasks, and sports.
 If the dog’s daily exercise needs are neglected, then it might resort to destructive behavior such as chewing and barking.

 Bear the German Shepherd Rottweiler mix, Shepweiler, outside in a grass field enjoying the last of the summer days